Should Christians Fight In Wars?

 Conclusion

-Each Christian should, therefore, ask himself, basis of Bible principles, what would the “Prince of Peace,” (Isaiah 9:6), Jesus Christ, would do, or want us to do, if, and when, faced with such as situation?
+Each Christian should, therefore, ask himself, basis of Bible principles, what would the “Prince of Peace,” (Isaiah 9:6), Jesus Christ, would do, or want us to do, if, and when, faced with the question, “Should Christians Fight In Wars?